 When employees create an expense report, each expense that they record must be associated with an expense category.
-Expense categories are derived from Shared categories that can be shared across the legal entities within your organization.
-These categories can also be shared in Project management and accounting, depending on how your organization is defined.
-Based on the definition of your organization and guidance from the implementation team, determine whether the categories used in expense management are to be used in only expense or if they should be shared between Project and Expense.
+Expense categories are derived from shared categories that can be shared across the legal entities in your organization.
+These categories can also be shared in Project management and accounting, depending on the way that your organization is defined.
+Based on the definition of your organization and guidance from the implementation team, determine whether the categories that are used in Expense management will be used only in Expense management, or whether they should be shared between Project management and accounting and Expense management.
 Note that these categories can be shared between Project and Expense or Project and Production, but not between Expense and Production.
 You must make the following decisions for each expense category.
-Decisions:

-- What is the expense category?
-For example, flights, hotel, or mileage.
+What is the expense category?
+Examples include categories for flights, hotel, or mileage.

-- Can this expense category also be used in Project management and accounting?
+Can the expense category also be used in Project management and accounting?

-- Are expenses in this category required to be itemized?
+Do expenses in the expense category have to be itemized?

-- Are additional payment methods allowed for the expense category?
-If so, what are they?
+Are additional payment methods allowed for the expense category?
+If additional payment methods are allowed, what are they?

-Are there subcategories within this expense category?
+Are there subcategories in this expense category?
 If there are subcategories, you must also make the following decisions: